digital-asset/daml/docs/source/daml/intro/2_DamlScript.rst

 In Daml Studio, you should see the text "Script results" just above the line ``token_test_1 = do``.
 Click on it to display the outcome of the script.

 .. figure:: images/2_Scenario/scenario_results1.png
+   :alt: Script results indicating that a token has been created for Alice.

 This opens the script view in a separate column in VS Code.
 The default view is a tabular representation of the final state of the ledger:

 .. figure:: images/2_Scenario/tabular_view1.png
+:alt: The script view as a separate column, with a table that shows Alice's token.
+Full display explained immediately below.
 What this display means:

 - The big title reading ``Token_Test:Token`` is the identifier of the type of contract that's listed below. ``Token_Test`` is the module name, ``Token`` the template name.